 ***CHECK AGAINST DELIVERY***

-So I want to acknowledge the traditional owners of the many lands on which we meet – including the First Nations peoples of the countries of the Pacific – and to pay my respects to their elders, past, present and emerging.
+I’d like to acknowledge the traditional owners of the lands on which we meet and to pay my respects to their elders, past, present and emerging.

 Even before the pandemic, the pace of poverty alleviation had been slowing, geopolitical tensions had been rising and international cooperation was coming under strain.